NCAR/python-tutorial/source/tutorials/yourfirst.rst

    Similarly, :code:`filename` is set to the path of our data file as long as the user doesn't specify a different file.

-   Keyword arguments can be called in any order.
+   Keyword arguments can be called in any order, but they must follow all *positional* arguments (i.e., arguments that do not have default values).

 10. Add a docstring to the function: